 In contrast to their European peers, American millennials agree government should spend more to help the poor even if it leads to higher taxes.
-A Demos/IPSOS MORI poll in the United Kingdom found that British millennials were less likely than older cohorts to agree "the government should spend more on welfare for the poor, even if it leads to higher taxes."
-(Less than 30% agreed)22 The Reason-Rupe millennial survey found 58 percent of American millennials agree government should "spend more on financial assistance to the poor, even if it leads to higher taxes."
-Forty-percent of millennials disagree.
+A Demos/IPSOS MORI poll in the United Kingdom found that British millennials were 58% Say Govt Should Spend More on Financial Assistance to the Poor, Even if Higher Taxes Required less likely than older cohorts to agree "the government should spend more on welfare for the poor, even if it leads to higher taxes."
+(Less than 30% agreed)22 The Reason-Rupe millennial survey found 58 percent of American millennials agree government should "spend more on financial assistance to the poor, even if it leads to higher taxes."23 Forty-percent of millennials disagree.